JacksonBurns/astartes/README.md

 </p>

 ## Installing `astartes`
-We reccomend installing `astartes` within a virtual environment, using either `venv` or `conda` (or other tools) to simplify dependency management.
+We recommend installing `astartes` within a virtual environment, using either `venv` or `conda` (or other tools) to simplify dependency management.
 Python versions 3.7, 3.8, 3.9, 3.10, and 3.11 are supported on all platforms.

-`astartes` is availble on `PyPI` and can be installed using `pip`:
+`astartes` is available on `PyPI` and can be installed using `pip`:

  - To include the featurization options for chemical data, use `pip install astartes[molecules]`.
- - To install only the sampling algorithms, use `pip install astartes` (this install will have fewer depdencies and may be more readily compatible in environments with existing workflows).
+ - To install only the sampling algorithms, use `pip install astartes` (this install will have fewer dependencies and may be more readily compatible in environments with existing workflows).

 __Note for Windows Powershell or MacOS Catalina or newer__: On these systems the command line will complain about square brackets, so you will need to double quote the `molecules` command (i.e. `pip install "astartes[molecules]"`)